Partitioning Perfect Graphs into Stars: Introduction

 Two prominent special cases of \probStarPart are the case $s=1$ (finding a perfect matching) and the case $s=2$ (finding a partition into connected triples).
 Perfect matchings ($s=1$), of course, can be found in polynomial time.
-Partitions into connected triples (the case~$s=2$), however, are hard to find; this problem, denoted \probPthreePart, was proven to be NP-complete by Kirkpatrick and Hell~\cite{KH83}.
-The close connection of \probStarPart{} to perfect matchings makes it a prime candidate for many applications.
+Partitions into connected triples (the case~$s=2$), however, are hard to find; this problem, denoted \probPthreePart, was proven to be NP-complete by \citet{KH83}.

 \makeatletter [3]{ \tikz@scan@one@point\pgfutil@firstofone#1 \edef#2{\the\pgf@x} \edef#3{\the\pgf@y} } \makeatother